aurachl/core-code-from-scratch/May/week7.md

 ## _(Thursday) May 26_ 📢
 `Learning about:` 💡
 * **Object Oriented Programming - The Four Pillars of OOP** 💠

+> Abstraction
+>> Objects `only reveal internal mechanisms` that are `relevant for the use` of other objects, hiding any unnecessary implementation code.
+This concept helps developers more easily make changes and additions over time.

+> Inheritance
+>> Relationships and subclasses between objects can be assigned, `allowing developers to reuse a common logic` while still maintaining a unique hierarchy.

+> Polymorphism
+>> Objects can `take on more than one form` depending on the context.
+The program will determine which `meaning or usage is necessary` for each execution of that object.

+> Encapsulation
+>> This characteristic of `data hiding` provides greater program `security` and `avoids` unintended data corruption.

 * **Abstract Classes vs Interfaces** 🥊
+> The key difference between interfaces and abstract classes in any programming language is that `classes allow you to define implementation details`. `Interfaces solely define how data is structured`.
+Classes allow you to define methods, fields, and properties.
+Classes also provide a way to template objects, defining default values.

+> Unlike other programming languages where interfaces can only be used with classes, TypeScript allows you to `use an interface to define a data structure without the need for a class`.
+You can use `interfaces to define` parameter objects for functions, define the structure for various framework properties, and define how objects look from remote services or APIs.

 * **Abstract Classes** 💭
+> Abstract classes are like a `mixture of implementing interfaces and extending a class in one step`.
+You can create a class with `optional methods and properties`, but also indicate which `methods and properties must be implemented in the derived class`.
+Note that your base class, despite enforcing abstract rules, is still able to itself implement any interfaces you desire.

 ## [📎 Back to main page !📎](/home/readAura.md)